Thank You for Sparkles Monthly

 And lastly, I’ve made a couple sets of mini slimline style cards using the Taylored Expressions In the Garden-Triple Slim Layering Stencil:

-I quickly fell in love with these quad type of stencils especially with these gorgeous florals!
-I love the way these floral panels are different from one another and you can stencil them all up with the same color in one pass!
+I quickly fell in love with this quad type of stencils especially with these gorgeous florals!
+I love the way these floral panels are different from one another, and you can stencil them all up with the same color in one pass!
 I needed a couple of Mother’s Day cards, so making all of these at once sure came in handy for bonuses too!

 And then here’s another set of mini slimline cards using the same products as above except I used Toffee instead of the white cardstock for these.
 I also stamped the sentiment with dark brown ink over white cardstock and then cut them out to place over the stenciled panels.